Isotropic radiator

 Animated diagram of waves from an isotropic radiator (red dot).
 As they travel away from the source, the waves decrease in amplitude by the inverse of distance $1/r$ and in power by the inverse square of distance $1/r^2$, shown by the declining contrast of the wavefronts.
 This diagram only shows the waves in one plane through the source; an isotropic source actually radiates in all three dimensions.

 An isotropic radiator is a theoretical point source of waves that radiates the same intensity of radiation in all directions.
 It may be based on sound waves or electromagnetic waves, in which case it is also known as an isotropic antenna.
 It has no preferred direction of radiation, i.e., it radiates uniformly in all directions over a sphere centred on the source.

 Isotropic radiators are used as reference radiators with which other sources are compared, for example in determining the gain of antennas.
 A coherent isotropic radiator of electromagnetic waves is theoretically impossible, but incoherent radiators can be built.
 An isotropic sound radiator is possible because sound is a longitudinal wave.

 The term isotropic radiation means a radiation field which has the same intensity in all directions at each receiving point; thus an isotropic radiator does not produce isotropic radiation.

 Physics

-In physics, an isotropic radiator is a point radiation or sound source.
+In physics, an isotropic radiator is a point source of electromagnetic radiation or sound.
 At a distance, the Sun and other stars are isotropic radiators of electromagnetic radiation.